gift-exe/steg-hub-dev-ops/Lesson 2. LEMP Stack/readme.md

 ### Introduction:

-__The LEMP stack is a very well-known web development platform, it is open source and it is made up of four main components which are: Linux, Apache, MySQL, and PHP (sometimes Perl or Python).
+__The LEMP stack is a very well-known web development platform, it is open source and it is made up of four main components which are: Linux, NGINX, MySQL, and PHP (sometimes Perl or Python).
 This documentation shows how to setup, configure and use the LEMP stack for your consumption.__

 ## Step 0: Getting Ready